-3.5 Observing System Simulation Experiments, Observing System Experiments and Data Assimilation open boundaries, rivers, and the atmosphere, which are often imperfectly known (Moore and Martin, 2019).
-Data assimilation is particularly challenging in tidal environments (especially for meso- and macro-tidal environments; and not so in micro-tidal coastal zones (De Mey et al., 2017, Stanev et al, 201, Holt et al, 2012).
-Studies by Oke et al. (2002), Wilkin et al. (2005), Shulman and Paduan (2009), Stanev et al. (2015, 2016), and others have demonstrated the value of assimilating HF radar observations to improve the estimation of the coastal ocean state.
-Observing System Simulation Experiments (OSSE) and Observing System Experiments (OSE) are widely used techniques for assessing and optimizing ocean observational systems.
-OSSEs involve numerical simulations that test the potential impact of hypothetical observations on forecast models before actual observations are made, enabling improved planning and costeffective observational strategies.
+3.5 Observing System Simulation Experiments, Observing System Experiments, and data assimilation

+Data assimilation in coastal regions presents challenges due to the presence of multiple scales and competing forcings from open boundaries, rivers, and the atmosphere, which are often imperfectly known (Moore et al., 2019).
+Data assimilation is particularly challenging in tidal environments (especially for meso- and macro-tidal environments and not so in micro-tidal coastal zones; De Mey et al., 2017; Stanev et al., 2011; Holt et al., 2005).
+Studies by Oke et al. (2002), Wilkin et al. (2005), Shulman and Paduan (2009), Stanev et al. (2015, 2016a), and others have demonstrated the value of assimilating HF radar observations to improve the estimation of the coastal ocean state.

+Observing System Simulation Experiments (OSSEs) and Observing System Experiments (OSEs) are widely used techniques for assessing and optimizing ocean observational systems.
+OSSEs involve numerical simulations that test the potential impact of hypothetical observations on forecast models before actual observations are made, enabling improved planning and cost-effective observational strategies.
 In contrast, OSEs assess the impact of existing observations by systematically removing certain datasets from assimilation systems and evaluating the resulting degradation in model performance.
-OSSE and OSE have the capability to incorporate diverse observing systems, including satellite-based observations, HF radars, buoys with low-cost sensors, autonomous vehicles, and more.
-These approaches provide valuable insights for refining data assimilation techniques and guiding the development of future observational networks.
-For further details, we refer readers to Oke and Sakov (2012) and Fujii et al. (2019), who provide comprehensive discussions on the methodologies and applications of OSSEs and OSEs in operational oceanography, an in-depth review of OSSE methodologies and insights into how OSSE and OSE methodologies contribute to improving ocean forecasting, designing observational systems, and refining numerical models is given in Zeng et al (2020).
+OSSEs and OSEs have the capability to incorporate diverse observing systems, including satellitebased observations, HF radars, buoys with low-cost sensors, and autonomous vehicles.
+These approaches are useful for refining data assimilation techniques and guiding the development of future observational networks.
+For further details, we refer readers to Oke and Sakov (2012) and Fujii et al. (2019), who provide comprehensive discussions on the methodologies and applications of OSSEs and OSEs in operational oceanography.
+An in-depth review of OSSE methodologies, as well as insights into how OSSE and OSE methodologies contribute to improving ocean forecasting, designing observational systems, and refining numerical models, is given in Zeng et al. (2020).
 These approaches can help identify gaps in existing coastal observing networks, assess operational failure scenarios, and evaluate the potential of future observation types.
 Pein et al. (2016) used an OSE-type approach to investigate the impact of salinity measurements in the Ems Estuary on the reconstruction of the salinity field, identifying observation locations that are more suitable for model-data synthesis.
 This type of analysis can contribute to the design and optimization of both existing and future observational arrays, especially in coastal regions where fine resolution is required.